Five Fingers (2006 film): Plot

 Later, Martijn wakes up to find his hand strapped into a vice to prevent himself from escaping torture as Ahmat returns to give Martijn familiar information from newspapers such as Germany and Poland seeking a labor deal and six Palestinians killed in an airstrike by the Israeli Air Force so Martijn can be familiar with them.
 He then begins to present Martijn a theory that he is a CIA agent trying to find information on Hassan Fikri which Martijn denies after hearing a phone call of himself making an inquiry about Fikri's whereabouts.
 Still convinced that Martijn is lying, Aicha cut Martijn's third finger off as he refuses to give up the names of his friends and more of the information.
 The next day, Aicha offers kindness to Martijn by removing his soiled clothing and giving him a bath when he soils his own pants.
 As he is bathed, Martijn tells Aicha that he hates the CIA and tries to build common ground by stating that he is an idealist who wants to change the world, and that a dozen 9/11 attacks all over the world would have larger corporations begin effecting social change.
 Aicha accuses him of being trained by the CIA and threatens to take another finger if he is lying.
 Martijn allows her to cut off his index finger.

 Whenever Martijn is tortured, several flashbacks show his happy life back home in the Netherlands with his girlfriend Saadia.

 As the torture continues, Ahmat tries his hardest to get answers from Martijn.
 Eventually, Martijn reveals to Ahmat that he is, in fact, a terrorist and was going to poison fast food with bacteria, killing potentially thousands of Americans.
+To verify the information, Ahmat proposes they both write the names of the terrorist cell members on separate pieces of paper to see if they match.
+While Ahmat merely writes "Thank You" three times, Martijn writes the actual names of the operatives, confirming his involvement.
 After giving up the names of those within the Holland terrorist cell funding him for his alleged food program, Youseff, a man who had been filming Martijn, kills him.
 Ahmat is revealed to be a CIA agent and Gavin, still alive, is revealed to be an American who had been working with Ahmat the entire time.
 Ahmat and Aicha, revealed to be his girlfriend, go for a drink, showing the Statue of Liberty revealing they had been in New York City the entire time.